vakser/MedGuide/README.md

 - Please, use this app only for learning purposes.

-- Any comments, corrections and advices will be appreciated.
+- Any comments, corrections and advice will be appreciated.

 - You can use the image below as an example for creation of diseases: